-Your adventure begins in Punta Arenas, Chile, the most populated city in Patagonia.
+Your adventure begins in Punta Arenas, Chile, the most populated city in southern Patagonia.
 If you arrive early, there are many museums, restaurants and shops to keep you busy for days.
 By early afternoon, a Quark Expeditions representative will meet all passengers at the official starting point hotel, where you’ll enjoy a welcome dinner and be briefed about preparing for your embarkation day

 Day 2 — Embarkation Day

 Your charter flight from Punta Arenas to Antarctica will have you crossing the legendary Drake Passage in only a few hours.
 Far below, the ship will approach King George Island for your arrival.
 Your first glimpse of dramatic Antarctic landscapes will be from a unique perspective, as your plane descends for landing in the South Shetland Islands.
 After landing, stretch your legs and spend time exploring the island before being transferred by Zodiac to your ship to set sail for the Antarctic Peninsula!